Heat kernel coefficients on Kahler manifolds: Introduction

-The heat kernel method was extensively used in index theory, moduli space, spectral geometry and quantum gravity (see e.g., \cite{Cha,Gil,Gri,Kir,Liu,MM,Ros,Zel,Zha}).
-Various recursive mechanisms of computing $a_k(x)$ were developed, and explicit formulas were known for $k\leq 5$ (see e.g., \cite{Avr,Gil,Sak,vdV}).
-Quite surprisingly, Polterovich \cite{Pol2} proved a remarkable closed formula for all heat kernel coefficients using a generalization of the Agmon-Kannai expansion \cite{AK}.
+Polterovich \cite{Pol2} proved a remarkable closed formula for all heat kernel coefficients using a generalization of the Agmon-Kannai expansion \cite{AK}.
 Polterovich's formula was applied to obtain new formulas for KdV hierarchy \cite{Pol,Pol2} and heat invariants of spheres \cite{Pol3}.

 \begin{theorem}[Polterovich \cite{Pol2,Pol3}] Let $w\geq 3n$.
 Then the heat kernel coefficients $a_n(x)$ are equal to